Sheamus: King Sheamus and Royal Rumble winner (2010–2012)

-He bounced back on 29 November, with wins over Kofi Kingston and John Morrison to become the 2010 King of the Ring, after receiving a bye through the second round.
+Sheamus bounced back on 29 November, with wins over Kofi Kingston and John Morrison to become the 2010 King of the Ring, after receiving a bye through the second round.
 As "King Sheamus", he faced Morrison again on 19 December at the TLC: Tables, Ladders and Chairs pay-per-view for a future WWE Championship match, but lost in a ladder match.
 Going into 2011, he continued to lose to Morrison in a mixture of singles and tag team matches.
 Triple H returned on 28 February and took revenge for his scripted ten-month injury by putting Sheamus through the announce table.

 On 7 March, after losing a match against Daniel Bryan, Sheamus challenged him to a rematch with his WWE career on the line against Bryan's United States Championship.
 He won his match against Bryan the following week, winning his first United States title.
 The rematch between Sheamus and Bryan took place on 3 April, during the pre-show of WrestleMania XXVII, and ended in a draw after interference from the lumberjacks.
 The next night on Raw, Sheamus retained the United States Championship against Bryan in a rematch.
-In the 2011 Supplemental Draft, Sheamus was drafted to the SmackDown brand, and made his SmackDown debut on 29 April by attacking Kofi Kingston.
+In the 2011 Supplemental Draft, Sheamus was drafted to the SmackDown brand, and made his SmackDown debut on 29 April by attacking Kingston.
 He brought the United States Championship to SmackDown, but lost it back to the Raw brand at Extreme Rules on 1 May when Kingston defeated him in a Tables match.

-On 3 June episode of SmackDown, Sheamus lost a World Heavyweight Championship match to Randy Orton due to biased refereeing from Christian.
+On the 3 June episode of SmackDown, Sheamus lost a World Heavyweight Championship match to Randy Orton due to biased refereeing from Christian.
 Two weeks later, he lost a match to Christian, ending his chance to compete in the World Heavyweight Championship match at Capitol Punishment on 19 June.
 At Money in the Bank on 17 July, he competed in the Money in the Bank ladder match for a World Heavyweight Championship match contract, but lost.
-On 29 July episode of SmackDown, Sheamus started a feud with Mark Henry over Henry being a bully, turning face in the process.
+On the 29 July episode of SmackDown, Sheamus started a feud with Mark Henry over Henry being a bully, turning face in the process.
 At SummerSlam on 14 August, he lost to Henry via countout.
 Sheamus went on a fourteen match winning streak that ended after interference from Christian, with whom he had been feuding.
 During this time, Sheamus defeated Christian in three consecutive matches at Hell in a Cell on 2 October, Vengeance on 23 October, and on SmackDown.
-He then went on a twelve match winning streak building towards winning the Royal Rumble on 29 January 2012.
+He then went on a twelve match winning streak, building towards winning the Royal Rumble on 29 January 2012.
 He entered the match twenty-second and won by last eliminating Chris Jericho to earn a main event championship match at WrestleMania XXVIII.